“We exist within a sea of aliveness; the entire universe is one vast orchestration.”

 The first summary made the link to the question of the universe explicit, while the second summarized the issue without the link.
 However, the two girls were able to explain how the two justice systems reflected two different understandings of the universe in their presentation.

 It is commonly accepted that in order to stop destroying the planet and ourselves, we need a different kind of relationship with the natural world.
 However, rather than attempting to coax students into being better human beings for the sake of others – a character education approach – this assignment offers the opportunity to consider a shift in conscious perception that might alter our relationship with the universe.

-Of course, it would be manipulative of me to assert that a living universe is indeed a metaphysical truth.
-Rather, as a humanities teacher, I want to offer contrasting belief systems and their real world implications upon human society in hope that students will see that indigenous views of nature, along with modern-day quantum physics, offer a cosmology that is odds with conventional scientific beliefs, especially as they are taught in schools.
+Of course, it would be manipulative to assert that a living universe is indeed a metaphysical truth.
+Rather, as a humanities teacher, I want to offer contrasting belief systems and their real world implications upon human society in hope that students will see that indigenous views of nature, along with modern-day quantum physics, offer a cosmology that is at odds with conventional scientific beliefs, especially as they are taught in schools.
 Through contemplation of the essential issue of our relationship with the natural world we may possibly reframe practical questions about technology on a societal level.
 And by addressing deep perennial questions of human existence in their modern incarnation it is hoped that students might gain wisdom about navigating their personal lives as well.